New Jersey Devils Need Coaching Change After Nightmare Start

 - HDCF: 48.68% (23rd)

-Their shot rates have never been great under Hynes, but they’ve sunk to new lows to start this season. as they’re a bottom-five team in almost every category.
+Their shot rates have never been great under Hynes, but they’ve sunk to new lows to start this season, as they’re a bottom-ten team in every category.
 And that may be a sign of more systemic issues that have finally caught up to them in what is his fifth season as their head coach.

 Related: Panthers Rally from 3 Goals Down, Beat Devils 6-4